Some links in this post may be affiliate links

 Anthurium veitchii is native to the tropical rain forests in Colombia, South America where it grows as an epiphyte on trees.

+King Anthurium like other Anthuriums is toxic to both humans and pets.
 Anthuriums have been found to contain oxalate crystals which can cause digestive distress, breathing problems and skin irritation.
 Keep the plant away from children and pets.
-Always wear gloves when handling Anthuriums and wash your hands thereafter.
+Always wear gloves when handling this plant and wash your hands thereafter.

-King Anthurium requires removal of yellow leaves to keep it neat and tidy as well as reduce pest and disease infestations.
+King Anthurium requires removal of yellow leaves to keep it neat as well as reduce pest and disease infestations.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for a detailed account on these growing conditions and how to achieve them.

-Anthurium veitchii grows best in bright, indirect light (dappled light).
+Anthurium veitchii grows best in bright indirect light (dappled light).
 Keep it away from direct sunshine as it can scorch the leaves.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth to avoid lop-sided growth.